julianjca/juliancanderson.com/content/blog/2020-mid-year-review/index.md

 #### - Workout at least `3 times/week`

-So the first goal that I want to achive this year is *to exercise at least 3 times a week*.
-Currently I am on a 60 days streak of running.
+So the first goal that I want to achieve this year is *to exercise at least 3 times a week*.
+Currently, I am on a 60 days streak of running.
 I can't believe that I am able to do something like this.
 I started with 2 times a week and now it becomes a habit.
 I lost a lot of weight and I am definitely healthier.

 #### - Spend at least `5 minutes` meditating per day